 Each Small Group is unique, but they are the same in these three essential ways:

 - They are Christ-centered and focused on the Word so that each gathering points you to Jesus as you dig into the Bible.

 - They are intentionally invasive, which means you are encouraged to be transparent and vulnerable about what's going on in your heart, rather than staying in the safety of surface-level conversations.

 - And finally, they go beyond just the Small Group gathering.
 As relationships deepen, you are encouraged to truly live life together.

-If you have questions or concerns about a Small Group, want to learn more, or are interested in leading a Small Group, please contact Eric Swanson.
+If you have questions Castleton Small Group ministry, want to learn more, or are interested in leading a Small Group, please contact Eric Swanson.

 One of the key ways we help one another follow Jesus is in the context of discipleship.
 Discipleship can be defined as intentional relationships that model and multiply maturity in Jesus.